Skip to main content

 BRIDGE_TOKEN: cbr_your_token_here

-When creating or editing a connector, enable the Connect via Bridge toggle in the Network Access section.
+When creating or editing a connector, open the Network Access section and choose your bridge from the Bridge dropdown.
 Connic then routes that connector's traffic through the bridge tunnel instead of connecting directly.
+New to the connector layer?
+Read what pre-built connectors handle for you before adding Bridge.

 Bridge access is supported on: